 The chromatic scale expressed using MIDI

-While it’s good to be acquainted with the chromatic scale, when first making music, you’ll probably find that using all of the white keys and black keys doesn’t yield the most musical-sounding melodies.
-Other scales limit us to just a handful of notes, which allows us to create memorable melodies more easily – today, we’ll be looking at the major scale and the minor scale.
+While it’s good to be acquainted with the chromatic scale, when first making music, you’ll probably find that using all of the white keys and black keys doesn’t yield the most musical-sounding melody.
+Other scales limit us to just a handful of notes, which allows us to create memorable melodies more easily.
+Today, we’ll be looking at the major scale and the minor scale.

 The major scale